rnegron/smash-tourney/README.md

 smash-versus-tourney expects a `versus.wav` file in the same folder as `smash_tourney.py`.
 Previously, I had included the file in this repository, but I'm not quite sure I'm allowed to do that.
 Instead, I'll link to [The Sounds Resource](http://www.sounds-resource.com/3ds/supersmashbrosfornintendo3ds/sound/3535/), where you can find the announcer voice samples (in this case, Xander Mobus from Smash 4).
-Make sure the sound file is called `versus.wav`!
+Look for the 'snd_se_narration_menu_00000013.wav' file inside the 'snd_se_narration_menu' folder.
+Make sure the file is called `versus.wav` inside your working directory!

 ## How to use